lowercasename/beyond-gender-manifesto/section-01.md

 >
 > Sun Ra

-**And we have found wonderful things**, fantastic new worlds, forgotten ways of being.
+And we have found wonderful things, fantastic new worlds, forgotten ways of being.
 We have found strangenesses that challenge and provoke us and inspire us to transform the cruel fictions of this, the world in which we must live.

 ## But not enough.